Shemnei/my-linux/README.md

 # My Linux

+__NOTE__

-__NOTE__ This is my personal list of tools which i recommend and/or use.
+This is my personal list of tools which i recommend and/or use.
-Pull request suggesting new tools are welcome but will not automatically merge.
+Pull request suggesting new tools are welcome but will not automatically be merged.

 With that being said, here is the list :)